 Owen Temby (Ph.D.
 Carleton, 2012) is Assistant Professor of Political Science at the University of Texas Rio Grande Valley.
 His research program involves the study of foreign and domestic environmental policy and management in the Canada and the United States.

-Scott Vaughan is President and Chef Executive Officer of the International Institute for Sustainable Development (IISD), a mandate he began in April, 2013.
+Scott Vaughan is International Chief Advisor to the China Council for International Cooperation on Environment and Development.
 Prior to joining IISD, he was Canada’s federal Commissioner of the Environment and Sustainable Development for five years.
 Previously, he was the Director of the Department of Sustainable Development of the Organization of American States (OAS) in Washington, D.C.; a Visiting Scholar at the Carnegie Endowment for International Peace; the Head of Economics at the NAFTA Environment Commission; and Counsellor at the World Trade Organization (WTO) in Geneva.
 He held various positions with the United Nations Environment Program (UNEP), including initiating both the UNEP Financial Initiative and UNEP’s work on trade issues.

 Wouter Veening studied political science, economics and social psychology at the University of Amsterdam.
 After working as policy adviser at the Dutch Ministry of the Environment, he became policy director at the Netherlands Committee for IUCN/World Conservation Union, where he dealt with the environmental policies of multilateral finance and donor institutions, such as the World Bank, IMF, the Global Environment Facility and the European Union.

-As co-founder and Chairman of the Institute for Environmental Security (2003) in The Hague (located opposite the Peace Palace) he now focuses on the policy and legal responses to security risks emanating from environmental degradation in key regions of the world.
+As co-founder and President of the Institute for Environmental Security (2003) in The Hague, he now focuses on the policy and legal responses to security risks emanating from environmental degradation in key regions of the world.

 Anders is working with environmental life cycle assessment (LCA) of production and consumption activities.
 He has a specific focus on applying Planetary (and regional) boundaries in LCA to allow "absolute environmental sustainability assessment".
 The goal of an absolute assessment is to evaluate whether environmental impacts of an anthropogenic activity are low enough to be considered environmentally sustainable, and if not, how to set “science-based targets” to achieve this objective.
 This type of assessment considers climate change, but also other widespread issues, such as land use, water scarcity and perturbations of the natural nitrogen- and phosphorous cycles.
 Moreover, Anders is studying the uptake and use of methods for absolute environmental sustainability assessment by business through corporate sustainability disclosure.
 He also collaborates with several companies and LCA consultants on the use of these methods for corporate decision making and disclosure, and is working with Dr. Shannon Lloyd in the Department of Management at Concordia University.